Cannabidiol – commonly abbreviated to CBD – is a naturally-occuring cannabinoid; a chemical compound found in cannabis.

 Canaxen Products Contain 0% THC

 THC is illegal in the UK.
-However, dietary supplements like Canaxen which contain CBD are allowed for sale so long as Companies are CTA Registered and follow strict guidelines.
+However, dietary supplements like CanaXen which contain CBD are allowed for sale so long as Companies follow strict guidelines.

 CBD products provide the significant benefits of cannabis and hemp, without exposing the user to the negative effects of THC.

 CBD and THC levels vary among different cannabis plants.